Ravilochan/OCR/README.md

 • Many statutory forms/results prepared in various organizations.
 • To save the efforts to make a copy of paper documents and files digitally.
 • We can just use the OCR to convert images of paper documents to digital files.
-• To be helpful for visually impaired and illiterate.
+• To be helpful to the visually impaired and illiterate.
-• To helpful for knowing the correct pronunciation of words.
+• To be helpful in knowing the correct pronunciation of words.
-• Take a picture of word and this can read out the correct & accurate pronunciation of that words.
+• Take a picture of the word and this can read out the correct & accurate pronunciation of that word.
-• To help people in hear the paper documents in audio.
+• To help people hear the paper documents in audio.

 ## LITERATURE SURVEY

-According to a SRS document which details OCR system and explains the requirements of working of OCR.
+According to the SRS document which details the OCR system and explains the requirements of working of OCR.
 It provides an introduction to this concept and also provides a full description of the system along with a detailed list of requirements for the building of the OCR system.
 It lists all the functions performed by the system.
 It concerns the details of the requirement model for the OCR for Text Recognition.
 OCR is a complex technology that converts images with text into editable formats.
-OCR allows you to process scanned books, screenshots and photos with text and get editable documents like TXT, DOC or PDF files.
+OCR allows you to process scanned books, screenshots, and photos with text and get editable documents like TXT, DOC, or PDF files.
 This technology is widely used in many areas and the most advanced OCR systems can handle almost all types of images, even such complex as scanned magazine pages with images and columns or photos from just a mobile phone.

 ## TOOLS AND TECHNOLOGIES